 Industrial-Era Learning

-Learning is one-size-fits-all; everyone experiences the same content and activities at the same pace—holding some learners back from more advanced content and activities and leaving others behind.
+Learners experience the same content and activities at the same pace, holding some back from more advanced content and activities while leaving others behind.

 Extraordinary Learning